 - Isolation – Gamblers often isolate themselves from friends and family, trying to hide their problems from the people who care about them.
 This can cause rifts in the relationships that matter most.

 - Abuse – Physical and emotional abuse is more common among compulsive gamblers than among the general population.
 Spouses, elderly people, and children are at particular risk when the emotions of loss bubble over.
 If this is happening, the first order of business is to get help for the person at risk.
-Once the victim is safe, pursue treatment for the gambling addict.
+Once the person is safe, pursue treatment for the gambling addict.

 There is Help for Compulsive Gambling